The crypto SMSF allows investors to integrate digital assets into their retirement strategy — but how do they work?

 A robust superannuation investment strategy is one of the most fundamental elements in the success of any long-term retirement plan.
 Choosing the right superannuation fund and strategy for you, however, can be difficult.
 Australian investors are presented with a dizzying array of funds and options- industry funds, retail funds, corporate funds, and public sector funds, and within each of these fund types there are different underlying funds and different investment portfolios.

 While the majority of the afore-mentioned options are suitable for a broad range of retirement planning approaches and risk profiles, what do investors with a higher tolerance for risk exposure and more financial awareness do?
-Retail funds don’t generally provide investors with the ability to take control over their individual investments, as these funds have various different types of investment managers who drive the strategy, and fund investment decisions.
+Retail funds may not provide investors with the ability to take control over their individual investments, as these funds have various different types of investment managers who drive the strategy, and fund investment decisions.

 An SMSF requires careful research, planning, and in-depth due diligence, as well as ongoing annual monitoring and auditing.
 An SMSF is a complex investment vehicle that is not appropriate for everyone due to the high running costs and compliance demands.